-The poison glad is at the base of the barb.
+The poison gland is at the base of the barb.
 Some species of wyvern have an identical gland in their mouth and can inject you with poison much the same way a snake does though their hollow upper fangs.

 There is no known physical cure, though powerful healers can neutralize the poison if it is gotten to in time.